tensorflow/tensorflow/CONTRIBUTING.md

 - As a contributor, you submit a New PR on GitHub.
-- We inspect every incoming PR and add certain labels to the PR such as `size:`, `comp:` etc.  At this stage we check if the PR is valid and meets certain quality requirements.
-For example, we check if the CLA is signed, PR has sufficient description, if applicable unit tests are added, if it is a reasonable contribution (meaning it is not a single liner cosmetic PR).
+- We inspect every incoming PR and add certain labels to the PR such as `size:`, `comp:` etc.  At this stage, we check if the PR is valid and meets certain quality requirements.
+For example, we check if the CLA is signed, PR has sufficient description, if applicable unit tests are added, if it is a reasonable contribution (meaning it is not a single-liner cosmetic PR).

 **2. Valid?**

 - If the PR passes all the quality checks then we go ahead and assign a reviewer.
-- If the PR didn't meet the validation criteria, we request for additional changes to be made to PR to pass quality checks and send it back or on a rare occassion we may reject it.
+- If the PR didn't meet the validation criteria, we request for additional changes to be made to the PR to pass quality checks and send it back or on a rare occasion we may reject it.

 **3. Review**

-- For Valid PR, reviewer (person familiar with the code/functionality) checks if the PR looks good or needs additional changes.
+- For Valid PR, the reviewer (person familiar with the code/functionality) checks if the PR looks good or needs additional changes.
-- If all looks good, reviewer would approve the PR.
+- If all looks good, the reviewer would approve the PR.
 - If a change is needed, the contributor is requested to make suggested change.
-- You make the change and submit for the review again.
+- You make the change and submit it for review again.
 - This cycle repeats itself till the PR gets approved.
 - Note: As a friendly reminder we may reach out to you if the PR is awaiting your response for more than 2 weeks.